 Last year, I was fortunate enough to attend a NCTM (National Council Teachers of Mathematics) conference in Minneapolis, MN.
 One of the booths that was represented was a booth from Box Cars and One- Eyed Jacks.
 (Their website is located here)

 I bought some of the coolest place value dice.
-They were about 50 cents each and you can buy them online also.
+They were about 50 cents each and you can buy them online also however the shipping is expensive.
+I also found them on Amazon located here for decimals and whole numbers.
 Each of the dice had a particular number on them -see the picture below.

 So when I got back home, I tried to think of something to do with these awesome dice.
 At the time, we were working on adding and subtracting decimals so I made the worksheet above.
 In it, the kids received one each of the tenths, hundredths, and thousandths dice.
 Their job was to take turns rolling the dice and then adding them together.
 Once they got their numbers, they had to compare it to their partners.
 A colleague of mine suggested that they could compare their numbers and determine which had the largest decimal therefore hitting not one, but multiple common core standards at the same time.